The Phone Years

 Why this matters

 This is one of the most common reasons parents feel pressure to cave on social media, and it's valid.
-The key is separating the social infrastructure problem from the app itself, because your child isn't really missing out on Snapchat, they're experiencing a coordination problem that has a much simpler solution.
+The key is separating the friend-group problem from the app itself, because your child isn't really missing out on Snapchat, they're just missing the one place their friends happen to be making plans, and that has a much simpler fix.

 Follow-up questions